19hours/sg-statutes/Acts/Central Provident Fund Act.md

 “Scheme” means the medical insurance scheme called the MediShield Scheme established and maintained by the Board under section 53.

-[15/90]
+[15/90; 24/2005; 11/2013]

 ### Establishment of MediShield Scheme

 53\.
-The Board may establish and maintain a medical insurance scheme to be known as the MediShield Scheme for the purpose of paying the full or part of the costs incurred by an insured person for the medical treatment or services received by him in an approved hospital at any time during the period which he is insured under the Scheme.
+The Board may establish and maintain a medical insurance scheme to be known as the MediShield Scheme for the purpose of paying the full or part of the costs incurred by an insured person for the medical treatment or services received by him in an approved hospital at any time during the period he is insured under the Scheme.

-[57/2007 wef 01/10/2007]

-[15/90]
+[15/90; 57/2007]

 ### Premium